 ○ Yes

 If no, how would you change it?

 In reference to the project in general, Question 2 asked:

-9. Do you have any questions for us that we could get back to you on?
+Do you have any contact information. questions for us that we could get back to you on?
 If so, please leave your questions and

-contact information.

 10. Contact informat tion for us to respond to your question

 Name

 Company/Organization

 City/Town

 Email Address

 Phone Number

-mitted (e.g., name, address and phone number) is collected, maintained and disclosed under the authority of the

-nt Act and the Municipal Freedom of Information and Protection of Privacy Act for transparency and consultation nation you submit will become part of a public record that is available to the general public, unless you request that your
+Environmental Assessmer nitted (e.g., name, address and phone number) is collected, maintained and disclosed under the authority of the nt Act and the Municipal Freedom of Information and Protection of Privacy Act for transparency and consultation nation you submit will become part of a public record that is available to the general public, unless you request that your

-personal information remain confidential.
+personal information rema in confidential.